Tucker McCann: Professional career

+Tennessee Titans

 After going undrafted in the 2020 NFL draft, McCann signed with the Tennessee Titans as an undrafted free agent.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
-He was placed on the practice squad/injured list by the team on November 7, 2020.
-He was signed to a futures contract by the Titans on January 11, 2021.
-He was waived/injured on August 23, 2021, and placed on injured reserve.
-He was released on October 5.
+He was waived by Tennessee on September 5, 2020, and was re-signed to the team's practice squad the following day.
+McCann was placed on the practice squad/injured list by the team on November 7.

+McCann was signed to a futures contract by the Titans on January 11, 2021.
+He was waived/injured on August 23, and subsequently placed on injured reserve.
+McCann was released by the Titans on October 5.

+St. Louis Battlehawks

+On January 14, 2026, McCann was selected by the St. Louis Battlehawks of the United Football League (UFL).
+He was released by the Battlehawks on June 11.